SuperAwesomeLTD/sa-mobile-sdk-ios-docs/README.md

-# Documentation for the SuperAwesome iOS SDK
+# SuperAwesome iOS SDK documentation

 To contribute:
 * clone the current repository on your machine